Mohanavadivel-git/caasworkshop/lessons/9-quay.md

 ### Workshop Secret

 A robot account was created for the workshop repository.
 This robot has read and write access to the workshop repository.
-This will allow you to create and push container images to this repository and deploy them later on.
+This will allow you to create and push container images to this repository and deploy.
+You will notice the `BuildConfig` object reference a secret called `devenablement-workshop-pull-secret`.
+This is the robot account for the workshop repository in Quay, which gives us access to write images to this repository.

 ## RedHat

 You may also find that you need to authenticate against RedHat's container catalog to use their images.
 In this class, you will notice the `FROM` statement of the `Dockerfile` is from RedHat's registry, not Quay.
-To be able to authenticate against RedHat's registry in your namespace.<!--, see [these instructions](). -->
+To be able to authenticate against RedHat's registry in your namespace, you need a RedHat developer account (which is free to signup for). <!--, see [these instructions](). -->

 For the purpose of the workshop, this credential has already been created and we will be able to use it to utilize RedHat's container catalog, which you can view [here](https://registry.redhat.io).